Kāinga Ora failed on 'political neutrality' in advertorial - review

 "I am astonished that despite this damning report, no one at Kāinga Ora has been held accountable for its failure to meet its duties as a custodian of taxpayer money.

 "If a private business had failed so badly in its core duties you would expect the board to have fired someone.
-The fact nobody has been, suggests a lower set of standards for an agency that is publicly accountable."
+The fact nobody has been suggests a lower set of standards for an agency that is publicly accountable."

 Willis, who called for an investigation last year, said the review confirmed her "grave concerns".